junaidmalik09/audio_stream_classification/README.md

 This project is a web-based audio streaming application built with React for the frontend and a WebSocket server for the backend.
 The application captures audio from the user's microphone, streams it to the backend server for processing, and displays the inference results in real-time.

+**Disclaimer**: The frontend of this application is entirely AI-generated and may be rough around the edges.
+Please be aware that it might not meet all production standards and could require further refinement.

 ## Features
 - Real-time audio streaming from the browser to the server
 - WebSocket communication for low-latency data transfer